For better experience with the ARA portal, use Google Chrome (or any derivatives of Chrome) or Mozilla Firefox browser.

-“Hello World!” in ARA
+“Hello World!”
+Experiment

 Platform: ARA Computing Server

-Resources Required: Any server with compute capabilities
+Resources Required: Any server with compute capabilities (see ARA Resource Specification).

 Short Description: The experiment demonstrates reserving an ARA computing resource and launch a container in the reserved node.